 Capital Gains Tax Rate.
 There is no change to the tax law.
 For most investors, the long-term capital gains rate will be 0%, 15%, or 20%.

 Estate Tax.
 The 40% estate tax rate would apply to estates valued at $11.2MM for a single filer or $22.4MM for couples.

 Small Businesses and Pass-Through Entities.
-Small business owners can now take a 20% deduction on their pass-through business entity, which includes sole proprietors, LLCs, C-Corps, S-Corps, etc. What does this mean?
+Small business owners can now take a 20% deduction on their pass-through business entity, including sole proprietors, LLCs, C-Corps, S-Corps, etc. What does this mean?
 “Business income that passes through to an individual from a pass-through entity and income attributable to a sole proprietorship will be taxed at individual tax rates less a deduction of up to 20% to bring the rate lower.
 (Forbes) Sound confusing?
 It is.
-There are limits and restrictions and it requires a bit more study to better understand.
+There are limits and restrictions, and it requires a bit more study to understand it better.

 529 College Savings Plans.
 Traditionally, 529s could only be used for qualified higher-education expenses (tuition, books, etc.).
 Now, account holders can use 529 funds (up to $10,000 per year) towards elementary or secondary public, private, or religious school tuition.